SamSumit007/SamSumit007/README.md

 - 🌱 I’m currently learning in Masai School as Full Stack Web Developer
 - 👯 I’m looking to collaborate on project where I can creating or designing a website
 - 🤔 I’m looking for help with problem solving skills
-- 💬 Ask me about the new technologies and spotrs
+- 💬 Ask me about the **new Technologies and spotrs
-- 📫 How to reach me: thakursumit280@gmail.com
+- 📫 How to reach me: **thakursumit280@gmail.com
 - 😄 Pronouns: Soomeet
-- ⚡ Fun fact: Cant leve withour sports and books..
+- ⚡ Fun fact: Cant leave without **Sports, Books & Music